deepanshs/csdmpy/docs/source/examples/2D{3}-datasets/2D{3}-datasets.rst

         on the other hand, span through the number of components and are incremented.

-Now, to visualize the dataset.
+Now, to visualize the dataset as an RGB image we use the matplotlib `imshow` method.

 .. doctest::